Crown Candy Kitchen

 Crown Candy Kitchen.
 Behind the counter, proprietor Andy Karandzieff mans the milkshake machine.

 Crown Candy Kitchen is a fast food restaurant, ice cream fountain, and candy store located on St. Louis Avenue in the Old North St. Louis neighborhood of St. Louis, Missouri.

 This St. Louis landmark is the oldest operating soda fountain in the metropolitan area, and one of the oldest in the country.
 The restaurant has an old-fashioned decor with Coca-Cola memorabilia from the 1930s, an antique cash register, and four-person booths.
-It offers a simple menu with sandwiches, "Chili, Tamales and Other Hot Stuff" and is known for its desserts, especially for its handmade malts and milkshakes.
+It offers a simple menu with sandwiches, "Chili, Tamales and Other Hot Stuff" and is known for its desserts, especially its handmade malts and milkshakes.
 It is a popular lunch destination for office workers in downtown St. Louis.
 The chocolate is made from decades-old molds, some imported from Holland and Germany.

 History

-The fast food restaurant was founded in 1913 by two Macedonian immigrants.
-It was first operated by Harry Karandzieff and his friend Pete Jugaloff, then his son George, and later George's three sons, Andy, Tommy, and Mike Karandzieff.
+The restaurant was founded in 1913 by two Greek immigrants, Harry Karandzieff and his friend Pete Jugaloff.
+It was first operated by Harry and Pete, then the former's son, George, and later George's three sons, Andy, Tommy, and Mike.

-Harry Karandzieff and his friend Pete Jugaloff opened Crown Candy in 1913.
+Harry and Pete opened Crown Candy in 1913.

 Crown Candy has been making ice cream since 1925.

 A fire caused by a space heater damaged the restaurant on December 25, 1983.
 Some Coca-Cola memorabilia and $2,000 of candy was destroyed.

-Business was slowest in the 1970s and it picked up in the 1990s.
+Business was slowest in the 1970s and picked up in the 1990s.

 Crown Candy switched from Coca-Cola to Pepsi in 1999.

-George Karandzieff died in hospice on Easter Sunday of 2005 after his sons finished up their work at Crown Candy, with Easter being their busiest times in the year.
+George died in hospice on Easter Sunday of 2005 after his sons finished up their work at Crown Candy, with Easter being their busiest time of year.

 Famous treats

-The "Heart-Stopping BLT" is a classic from Crown Candy that uses 14 pieces of crispy, kettle-cooked bacon.
-This famous treat started off as an offering from Harry Karandzieff to Adam Richman after his failed attempt at the infamous Five Malt Challenge.
-In 2012, Richman then featured the sandwich on Best Sandwich in America.
-According to Andy Karandzieff, the BLT first started fairly normal before employees eventually started adding more and more bacon.
-Crown Candy Kitchen makes their chocolate candy by hand to this day.
+The "Heart-Stopping BLT" uses 14 pieces of crispy, kettle-cooked bacon.
+It was first offered to Adam Richman and later featured on Best Sandwich in America in 2012.
+According to Andy Karandzieff, employees gradually increased the bacon over time.
+Crown Candy continues to hand-make its chocolate candy.